Tushar-Shinde31/Event-Ingestion-System/README.md

 npm start
 ```

-The frontend will run on http://localhost:3001 (or next available port) and the backend on http://localhost:3000.
+The frontend will run on http://localhost:3001 and the backend on http://localhost:3000.

 ## API Endpoints